-- Buffer zone distances must be based on look-up tables in this labeling (25 feet is the minimum distance regardless of site-specific application parameters). - If after applying all applicable buffer zone credits the buffer zone is greater than 1⁄2 mile (2,640 ft), then the application is prohibited. - For all other applications Tables 2 to 7 must be used to determine the minimum buffer distances as appropriate for the method of application.
+- Buffer zone distances must be based on look-up tables in this labeling (25 feet is the minimum distance) regardless of site-specific application parameters). - If after applying all applicable buffer zone credits the buffer zone is greater than 1⁄2 mile (2,640 ft), then the application is prohibited. - For selective tree replant fumigation in an orchard using handheld application methods, the minimum buffer zone will be 25 feet measured from the center of each injection site. - For all other applications Tables 2 to 8 must be used to determine the minimum buffer distances as appropriate for the method of application.
 Round up to the nearest rate and block size, where applicable.
 Applications are prohibited for rates or block sizes that exceed what is presented in the buffer zone tables.